Converting Feedback Between Types Using External Sources

 Note that while Centercode’s integration features are intended to be approachable by a Customer Validation Professional, you might need to enlist help from an internal technical resource and refer to our vocabulary and troubleshooting documentation .

 Through the External Sources feature, Centercode can allow feedback from third-party sources to be added to your Centercode platform.
 External Source is designed to be flexible enough to receive data from a third-party system and map it into your feedback forms.
-Leveraging Webhooks from Centercode or third-party systems, data can be sent to your External Sources to essentially move feedback from one type to another.
-This enables the conversion of Bug Reports to Suggestions and vice-versa.
+Leveraging Webhooks from Centercode or third-party systems, data can be sent to your External Feedback tool to essentially move feedback from one type to another.
+This enables the conversion of Issues to Ideas.

 In this guide, you will: